akashnimare/telectron/README.md

 > Unofficial Telegram desktop client

+# Motivation
+No doubt Telegram's official desktop client is awesome but it lacks features like spellchecker, hide tray icon etc. The goal of this app is to add those missing features :rocket:

 ## Prerequisites
 * node >= v6.3.1
 > Use [nvm](https://github.com/creationix/nvm) to install the current stable version of node